 Ideal candidates will have an educational background in public policy, economics, finance, business, government administration or a related area, with a demonstrated interest in public service and superior writing skills.
 Work experience or study of government operations, budgeting and policy is desirable.
 A master’s degree is strongly preferred and recent graduates are encouraged to apply.
 Experience working or volunteering with New York City agencies, labor unions, or advocacy groups is especially desirable.
 Candidates should demonstrate excellent quantitative and analytic skills, the ability to express themselves clearly and concisely both in writing and orally, and the ability to work under tight deadlines.
 Fluency with Excel is optimal.

 New York City Residency Required within 90 Days of Appointment

 How to Apply

-Qualified candidates should forward a cover letter, resume, salary history and writing sample to:
+Qualified candidates should forward a cover letter, resume, and writing sample to:

 New York City Council